valiot/opex62541/README.md

 # Opex62541

-Opex62541 is an Elixir wrapper for the [open62541](https://github.com/open62541/open62541) library; open62541 is an open source implementation of OPC UA (OPC Unified Architecture) aka IEC 62541 licensed under Mozilla Public License v2.0.
+Opex62541 is an Elixir wrapper for the [open62541](https://github.com/open62541/open62541) library; open62541 is an open-source implementation of OPC UA (OPC Unified Architecture) aka IEC 62541 licensed under Mozilla Public License v2.0.

 ## Content